Architecture is a science of buildings.

 Lens elements:

-The aspherical and ED lens elements minimize any sort of aberrations that a lens may encounter.
+The aspherical and ED lens elements minimize any aberrations that a lens may encounter.

-It allows you to get the tack sharp image by eliminating flare and ghosting.
+It lets you get the tack sharp image by eliminating flare and ghosting.

-These features work to enhance the performance and provide the user with remarkable quality in any situation.
+These features enhance the performance and provide the user with remarkable quality in any situation.

 A crisp, clear vision is possible due to these lens elements.